Crayfish: North America

 The greatest diversity of crayfish species is found in southeastern North America, with over 330 species in 15 genera, all in the family Cambaridae.
 A further genus of astacid crayfish is found in the Pacific Northwest and the headwaters of some rivers east of the Continental Divide.
 Many crayfish are also found in lowland areas where the water is abundant in calcium, and oxygen rises from underground springs.
+Crayfish are also found in some non-coastal wetlands; eight species of crayfish live in Iowa, for example.

 In 1983, Louisiana designated the crayfish, or crawfish as they are commonly called, as its official state crustacean.
 Louisiana produces 100 e6lb of crawfish per year with the red swamp and white river crawfish being the main species harvested.
 Crawfish are a part of Cajun culture dating back hundreds of years.
 A variety of cottage industries have developed as a result of commercialized crawfish iconography.
 Their products include crawfish attached to wooden plaques, T-shirts with crawfish logos, and crawfish pendants, earrings, and necklaces made of gold or silver.